 Additional Revenue Sources

-These additional fellow opportunities offer a paid stipend to mostly second year students in the MBA Program.
-Each role has structured timelines and deliverables integral to the success of the Fellow Program.
+Some leadership and fellow opportunities offer a paid stipend to mostly second year students in the MBA Program.
+Each role has structured timelines and deliverables integral to the position.
 Compensation typically ranges between $1,000 to $5,000, but may vary based on your specific role.
 There are 300+ paid fellow opportunities for MBA Students.

 Additional Work Options